Last Updated on by Mitch Rezman

 Sometimes fact-checking on the Internet is counterproductive.

-We travel with our cockatiel popcorn to our travel trailer on a fairly regular basis.
+We traveled with our cockatiel popcorn to our travel trailer on a fairly regular basis.

 So one day I tried an experiment with an infrared propane tent heater from our tent-camping days.
 I turned on the electric heaters and then the propane heater to accelerate the rise of temperature in the room.
 I opened up one of the two ceiling vents of the trailer and brought Popcorn in, watching her very closely.

-So Popcorn is out of her cage as long as we’re with her in the trailer which keeps her happy and most importantly healthy.
+So our birds are out of their cages as long as we’re with them in the trailer which keeps them happy and most importantly healthy.
 So much for an “expert” opinion.

 “I help run a small parrot rescue and sanctuary in south-central Wisconsin.
 Feathered Friends Sanctuary & Rescue.
 We are in desperate need of help to pay for food for our parrots and propane for the coming winter.
 All our income is from donations, no one gets paid.
-Any and all help is greatly appreciated.
+Any help is greatly appreciated.
 Thank you.”
-Here’s an entire bird rescue in Edgerton Wisconsin, that is heated with propane. ’nuff said?
+So here’s an entire bird rescue in Edgerton Wisconsin, that is heated with propane. ’nuff said?

 Be it propane, natural gas, or electric heat you still have to deal with winter.
-We offer the absolute best selection of bird warmers so you don’t have to worry about heating the whole house just to heat the bird.
+We offer a great selection of bird warmers so you don’t have to worry about heating the whole house just to heat the bird.
 There we go solving problems again.

 Written by Mitch Rezman